 - Did I get enough sleep/rest in the last few days?

 - Do I need to use the restroom?

 - Am I physically and emotionally ready to tie/be tied?

 If you have questions about any of these rules or recommendations, please ask SirKnottyDan in advance.

 All Tied Up leadership reserves the right to interrupt any tie at any time to check-in with the Top/bottom if there is a perceived concern.

-The RP&I in San Diego occurs every 1st Wednesday of the month, and the RP&I in Carlsbad occurs every 2nd Tuesday of the month.
+The RP&I in San Diego occurs every 1st Wednesday and 4th Saturday of the month.
 Sometimes events need to be rescheduled due to SirKnottyDan's travel schedule, so please double check the event description!